Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Diagonalization against All Polynomial-Time Deterministic Turing Machines

-\item{ By using nondeterminism,\footnote{ When $M_0$ simulates a DTM, the behavior of $M_0$ is somewhat deterministic because there are no nondeterministic choices in a DTM.} $M_0$ simulates $\widehat{M}_j$, using tape $1$, its input tape, to determine the moves of $\widehat{M}_j$ and using tape $2$ to simulate the tape of $\widehat{M}_j$.
+\begin{proof} Let $M_0$ be a four-tape nondeterministic Turing machine that operates as follows on an input string $x$ of length $n$. \begin{enumerate} \item{$M_0$ decodes the tuple encoded by $x$.
+If $x$ is not the encoding of some polynomial-time deterministic Turing machine $\widehat{M}_j$ for some $j$, then GOTO $5$; else determine $t$, the number of tape symbols used by $\widehat{M}_j$; $s$, its number of states; and $k$, its order.
+The third tape of $M_0$ can be used as ``scratch" memory to calculate $t$.} \item{Then $M_0$ lays off on its second tape $n$ blocks of cells each, the blocks being separated by a single cell holding a marker $\#$, i.e., there are cells in all.
+Each tape symbol occurring in a cell of $\widehat{M}_j$'s tape will be encoded as a binary number in the corresponding block of the second tape of $M_0$.
+Initially, $M_0$ places $\widehat{M}_j$'s input, in binary coded form, in the blocks of tape $2$, filling the unused blocks with the code for the blank.} \item{On tape $3$, $M_0$ sets up a block of cells, initialized to all $0$'s.
+Tape $3$ is used as a counter to count up to } \item{By using nondeterminism,\footnote{ When $M_0$ simulates a deterministic Turing machine, the behavior of $M_0$ is somewhat deterministic because there are no nondeterministic choices in a deterministic Turing machine.} $M_0$ simulates $\widehat{M}_j$, using tape $1$, its input tape, to determine the moves of $\widehat{M}_j$ and using tape $2$ to simulate the tape of $\widehat{M}_j$.
 The moves of $\widehat{M}_j$ are counted in binary in the block of tape $3$, and tape $4$ is used to hold the state of $\widehat{M}_j$.
-If $\widehat{M}_j$ accepts, then $M_0$ halts without accepting. $M_0$ accepts if $\widehat{M}_j$ halts without accepting, or if the counter on tape $3$ overflows, $M_0$ halts without accepting.} \item{ Since $x$ is not encoding of some single-tape DTM.
-Then $M_0$ sets up a block of $\lceil 2\times\log n\rceil$ cells on tape $3$, initialized to all $0$'s.
-Tape $3$ is used as a counter to count up to $n^2$.
-By using its nondeterministic choices, $M_0$ moves as per the path given by $x$.
+If $\widehat{M}_j$ accepts, then $M_0$ halts without accepting. $M_0$ accepts if $\widehat{M}_j$ halts without accepting, or if the counter on tape $3$ overflows, $M_0$ halts without accepting.} \item{Since $x$ is not an encoding of some deterministic Turing machine.
+Then $M_0$ sets up a block of cells on tape $3$, initialized to all $0$'s.
+Tape $3$ is used as a counter to count up to By using its nondeterministic choices, $M_0$ moves as per the path described by $x$.
 The moves of $M_0$ are counted in binary in the block of tape $3$.
-If the counter on tape $3$ overflows, then $M_0$ halts. $M_0$ accepts $x$ if and only if there is a computation path from the start state of $M_0$ leading to the accept state and the total number of moves can not exceed $n^2$, so is within $O(n)$.
-Note that the number of $2$ in $\lceil 2\times\log n\rceil$ is fixed, i.e., it is default.} \end{enumerate}
+If the counter on tape $3$ overflows, then $M_0$ halts. $M_0$ accepts $x$ if and only if there is a computation path from the start state of $M_0$ leading to the accept state and the total number of moves can not exceed steps, so it is within $O(n)$.
+Note that the number of $2$ in is fixed, i.e., it is a default setting (or it is by default).} \end{enumerate}

-The NTM $M_0$ described above is of time complexity, say $S$, which is currently unknown.
-According to Lemma \ref{lemma1}, $M_0$ is equivalent to a single-tape NTM of time complexity $O(S^2)$, and it of course accepts some language $L_d$.
+The nondeterministic Turing machine $M_0$ described above is of time complexity, say $S$, which is currently unknown.
+According to Lemma \ref{lemma1}, $M_0$ is equivalent to a single-tape nondeterministic time-bounded Turing machine, and it of course accepts some language $L_d$.